perfectsense/brightspot-tutorial/docs/tutorial/HelloBrightspotHeadless.md

 You can leave the app running for now.
 In an IDE or new terminal window, from the same `graphql/react-typescript` directory, edit the `codegen.yml` file.
 Line 2 contains a `schema` field.
 Enter the full URL to the Brightspot GraphQL endpoint (e.g. `http://localhost/graphql/delivery/hello-brightspot`) between the quotes, then save and close the file.

 Next, open and edit `src/index.tsx`.
-Line 14 contains a HttpLink uri.
+Line 14 contains a `HttpLink` uri.
 Enter the same Brightspot GraphQL endpoint URL from the previous step between those quotes, then save and close the file.

 Now, let's build some components!

-Create a new directory structure in the `src` folder named `components/HelloBrightspot`.
+Create a new directory structure in the `graphql/react-typescript/src` folder named `components/HelloBrightspot`.
 Inside there, create a file named `queries.ts` where we will create a new Apollo client `gql` constant with the query from our GraphQL Explorer UI from the last step.
 The file should look like this:

 ```typescript
 import { gql } from '@apollo/client';